noiz-x/hha/README.md

 # Project Name: HHA

 ## Description
-HHA is a Django-based web application designed to manage events, demographics, and ministries for an organization.
+HHA is a Django-based web application designed to manage events, demographics, and ministries for a Church body.
 This project aims to streamline event management, user registration, and provide a comprehensive platform for organizational activities.

 ## Features
 - **Event Management**: Create, update, and manage events with detailed descriptions, speakers, and hashtags.